Quick Answer

 Updated based on Manabu's actual tours.
 Last visit: April 2026.

 If seeing Fuji as a distant silhouette isn't enough, you can visit the base in a day trip.
 The Fuji Five Lakes area (Kawaguchiko) is under two hours from Shinjuku, and Hakone — with arguably the best combined Fuji-and-onsen experience — is about 90 minutes south.
+Here's how the options compare in 2026, from cheapest DIY to premium guided.

-By train (fastest direct option)
+By train (the most direct DIY option)

 The Fuji Excursion limited express runs from Shinjuku directly to Kawaguchiko in 1 hour 50 minutes.
 One-way fare is ¥4,130, with four round-trips a day plus seasonal extras.
 Every seat is reserved — there are no unreserved cars — so book in advance, especially on weekends and in cherry blossom or autumn leaf season.
 If you're traveling with a Japan Rail Pass, you can cover the JR section to Otsuki with the pass and pay only the Fujikyu Railway section (around ¥1,170) on top.

-By highway bus (cheapest)
+By highway bus (cheapest option)

 Climbing Fuji in 2026: what changed